awslabs/simplebeerservice/README.md

 [Intel Edison Getting Started Guide](https://software.intel.com/en-us/iot/library/edison-getting-started).

+### Create a CloudFront Distribution
+Right now, we are serving the web application directly through S3.
+To reach a wide global audience and provide a good user experience, it is recommended to deliver these static web files through Amazon CloudFront, a content delivery network.
+In this case, you would want to setup a **Web Distribution** in Amazon CloudFront.

+[Here is a complete guide](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/MigrateS3ToCloudFront.html) on how to set this up.

 ### Invoke a Lambda function with AWS IoT and Serverless Framework
 Create a new lambda function and associate it with your IoT topic.
 To do this with serverless, simply run the command below and follow the instructions in the documentation.